 Module 4: Configuring Network Connectivity

-This module explains the use of tools such as the Settings app, Network and Sharing Center, and Windows PowerShell to configure network settings.
-It describes the differences between IPv4 and IPv6 settings, and the benefits of IPv6.
-It also describes name resolution and provides an overview of the Domain Name System (DNS) service.
-This module describes the configuration of wireless connectivity in Windows 10, and explains remote access methods available in Windows 10, such as Virtual Private Networks (VPNs), DirectAccess, and Remote Desktop.
+This module explains the use of tools to configure network settings, including the Network and Sharing Center and Windows PowerShell.
+It describes the differences between Internet Protocol version 4 (IPv4) and Internet Protocol version 6 (IPv6) settings, and the benefits of IPv6.
+Additionally, it describes how to implement name resolution and provides an overview of the Domain Name System (DNS) service.
+Lastly, this module describes how you can configure wireless connectivity in Windows 10, and explains remote access methods that are available in Windows 10, such as virtual private networks (VPNs), DirectAccess, and Remote Desktop.

 Lab : Configuring Network Connectivity

 Verifying and Testing IPv4 Settings